-- that we accurately recorded and acted on any information you gave us within 30 days of you telling us about a change of circumstance - that we accurately worked out and paid you your correct entitlement - that the information we included on your award notice was accurate at the date of the notice - what you told us if you contacted us, and whether the advice we gave you based on that information was correct - whether you contacted us to discuss any queries on your award notice, and whether we answered them correctly - that you gave us accurate and up-to-date information when you claimed tax credits - that you told us about any changes of circumstance at the right time - that you checked your award notice within 30 days of the date on your award notice and if and when you told us about any mistakes - that you checked that the payments you got matched the amounts on your award notice and if not, that you told us within 30 days of the date on your award notice - whether you told us of any exceptional circumstances that meant you couldn't tell us about a change of circumstance or about our mistake within 30 days
+- that you checked your award notice within 30 days of the date on your award notice and if and when you told us about any mistakes - that you checked the payments you got matched the amounts on your award notice and if not, that you told us within 30 days of the date on your award notice - if you told us of any exceptional circumstances that meant you couldn't tell us about a change of circumstance or about our mistake within 30 days

-Once we've checked whether we've met our responsibilities and you've met yours, we'll decide whether an overpayment should be paid back.
+Once we've checked whether we've met our responsibilities and you've met yours, we'll decide if:

-We'll decide whether you must pay back all or only part of an overpayment.
-We'll give you our decision, along with our reasons, normally in writing.
+- an overpayment should be paid back - you must pay back all or only part of an overpayment

+We'll normally give you our decision, along with our reasons, in writing.
 However, we won't stop collecting an overpayment while we do this.

 We may not ask you to pay back an overpayment if you contacted us to tell us that your exceptional personal circumstances meant you couldn't check your award notice or bank payments.
 For example, a member of your family may have been seriously ill.
-If this is the case please let us know as soon as possible.
+If this is the case let us know as soon as possible.